Choapinus/Iris/README.md

 Dataset available from: insert link

-- Makeup-db: Traditional datasets for testing iris segmentation do not include photos of iris acquired under cosmetic effects on the NIR or Visual Spectrum.
-This dataset provides 530 images from 48 subjects, where each ROI (iris, pupil, sclera) of the images were labeled with VIA v2.0.5.
+- Makeup-db: Traditional datasets for testing iris segmentation doesn't include photos of iris acquired under cosmetic effects on the NIR or Visual Spectrum.
+This dataset provides 530 images from 48 subjects, where each ROI (iris, pupil, sclera and makeup) of the images was labeled with VIA v2.0.5.

 Dataset available form: insert link